raghadalquran/learning-journal/index.md

 #### EXAMPLE: ####
 When students believe they can get smarter, they understand that effort makes them stronger.
 Therefore they put in extra time and effort, and that leads to higher achievement.

+< “Open the window of your mind.
+Allow the fresh air, new lights and new truths to enter.”

 ### I'm always remind myself : ###
 1. I always do my best.
 2. I will get every thing i want,just i want to try.